nnn

 19) Lentil Soup

-Little miracles are when dried lentils are super simple to cook without any soaking, unlike other legumes, simmers them with onions, carrots, garlic, (and broth or water and salt) until tender, Throw in some cumin or smoked paprika for fuss free depth.
-I always feel I made ‘too much’ and then two days later end up vanishing.
+Little miracles happen when you cook dried lentils – no other legumes can bring miracles like these when dry lentils are so easy to cook.
+I would cook these with some onions, carrots, and garlic, (and broth or water and salt) until tender.
+You can also add cumin or smoked paprika for some deep flavor.
+I always feel like I made ‘too much’, and then two days later, end up finishing it.

 20) Cottage Cheese Bowl